Asterics2020-Obelics/School2018/README.md

 # Having troubles? <a name="issues"></a>

 If you have any technical issue (e.g. regarding the install), first have a look at the [Issues](https://github.com/Asterics2020-Obelics/School2018/issues) tab and check that the issue has not been solved already (check the closed ones too).
-If not, please do open an issue.
+If not, please do open an issue (you will need a github account) for each question you may have before or during the school about software install and/or about one of the classes.

 You may also ask a question on [slack](#chat).